stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 would hamper and thicken his speech.

-  I may as well narrate as a continuous whole all that Robert told me throughout the whole series of transient mental contacts&mdash;perhaps supplementing it at certain points with facts directly related after his release.
+  I may as well narrate as a continuous whole all that Robert told me throughout the whole series of transient mental contacts--perhaps supplementing it at certain points with facts directly related after his release.
 The telepathic information was fragmentary and often nearly inarticulate, but I studied it over and over during the waking intervals of three intense days; classifying and cogitating with feverish diligence, since it was all that I had